July 30, 2024

 This site contains affiliate links, which means I may earn a small commission if you make a purchase through them (which will likely go towards overpriced airport wine or buying my dog more unnecessary toys).
 However, none of that impacts the integrity of my reviews.
 All thoughts and opinions are my own.

-I go into all of these in way more detail later but if you’re short on time — here are my top picks for hotels in my parent’s hometown of Taipei, Taiwan:
+I go into all of these hotels in way more detail later in the post but if you’re short on time — here are my top picks for hotels in my parent’s hometown of Taipei, Taiwan:

 The best thing about Taipei is that it can be visited all year round!
 They experience relatively mild winters and summers that are hot, but bearable if it’s the only time you can go.
 (Most places have air conditioning but just be prepared for the humidity).
 It’s also worth knowing when some of the key festivals and events take place, as you might want to plan your visit around some of these things!